foliant-docs/docs/src/tutorials/first_project.md

 ![Sequence diagram drawn with seqdiag in the pdf](images/basic-pdf-seqdiag.png)

 Let’s customize the look of the diagrams in our project by setting their properties in the config file.
 For example, let’s use a custom font for labels.
-I’m using the ever popular Comic Sans font, but you can pick any font that’s available in `.ttf` format.
+I’m using the ever-popular Comic Sans font, but you can pick any font that’s available in `.ttf` format.

 Put the font file in the project directory and add the following lines to `foliant.yml`